gjbex/Python-software-engineering/source-code/functional-programming/README.md

 1. `persistent_lists.ipynb`: example of an implementation of a persistent list, i.e., a purely functional data structure.
-1. `persistent_binary_search_tree.ipynb`: example of an implementation of a persistent list, i.e., a purely functional data structure.
+1. `persistent_binary_search_tree.ipynb`: example of an implementation of a persistent binary search tree, i.e., a purely functional data structure.